 One of the newest alternatives to beer on the gluten free market is seltzer water with a kick.
 These bubbly beverages are so refreshing!

-Made from purified water and infused with natural fresh fruit flavors, these light alternatives to beer and wine contain 6% alcohol derived from fermentation of citrus and sugar.
+These light alternatives to beer and wine typically contain less than 6% alcohol derived from fermentation of citrus and sugar.
 They are wonderful on their own to cool down on a hot summer day, or to use as mixers in any kind of libation.
-These beverages also come in bottles or cans.
-For more information and to find where they are sold, go to SpikedSeltzer.
+One of the original brands is SpikedSeltzer but there is a new brand cropping up on every end aisle, it seems.

 An ever-present brand is White Claw Hard Seltzer.
 This low calorie libation has no artificial ingredients; the alcohol comes from fermented cane sugar.
-With 5% ABV and 110 calories, these three White Claw Hard Seltzer flavors are currently available in cans: Natural Lime; Black Cherry; and Ruby Grapefruit.
-I find these to be sweeter than the SpikedSeltzer competition.
-That’s not a bad or a good thing: if you like sweet, you’ll love these; choose SpikedSeltzer if you prefer a more subtle flavor.
+With 5% ABV and 110 calories, I find these to be sweeter than the SpikedSeltzer competition, although their new lemonade flavors are pretty good, IMHO.
+That’s not a bad or a good thing: if you like sweet, you’ll love these; choose another seltzer if you prefer a more subtle flavor.

-A just-released gluten free bubbly option from MillerCoors is Cape Line Sparkling Cocktails.
+MillerCoors has their own gluten free hard seltzer called Cape Line Sparkling Cocktails.
 Their first flavors are Blackberry Mojito, Margarita and Hard Strawberry Lemonade.
 Unlike typical hard lemonades (see above), these 6-ingredient libations are gluten free!
 They’re even certified gluten-free by the GFCO (kudos).
 Another nice feature about Cape Line?
 Only 120-calories.
 They’re slightly sweet and bubbly and are 4.5 abv.
 Enjoy them cold from the can or in your favorite margarita glass with ice.
 Cheers!

 There are plenty more brands available, just be sure to check the labels.
-Most, like this one from Willie’s Superbrew, claim “gluten free” right on the can.
+Stick with ones like this one from Willie’s Superbrew, which claim “gluten free” right on the can.

 Everything You Ever Wanted to Know About Gluten Free Beers